dydxprotocol/v4-documentation/pages/developers/indexer/indexer_websocket.md

 }
 ```

+### Maintaining a Connection

+Every 30 seconds, the websocket API will send a ping event to the connected client.
+If a pong event is not received within 10 seconds back, the websocket API will disconnect.

 ### Subscribe

 You may subscribe to any channel following the subscribe instructions above.
 Subscribing to a channel has the following fields: